ankitku3101/ankitku3101/README.md

 - Computer Science Graduate
 - Former SDE Intern at **Kim (kim.cc)**
 - I like building things end-to-end — from real-time backends to the UI that sits on top of them.
-- Currently exploring AI, LLMs, agentic workflows, and developer tooling while strengthening my system design and problem-solving skills.
+- Currently exploring AI, LLMs, agentic systems and modern developer workflows.
 - Reach me at **ankit.ku3101@gmail.com**

 <p align="center">